ruskinjanowski/fraud-rule-engine/README.md

-A guided walkthrough script covers the whole system: Kafka ingestion, the per-rule audit trail, idempotent replay, a poison message landing in the dead-letter topic, rules corroborating to cross the flag threshold, the advisory ML anomaly scorer firing in shadow mode (without changing the decision), and the query API.
+A guided walkthrough script covers the whole system: Kafka ingestion, the per-rule audit trail, idempotent replay, a poison message landing in the dead-letter topic, rules corroborating to cross the flag threshold and the query API.

 ```bash